Thenafi/facebook-bio-scraper/README.md

 **Instructions to Scrape Faster**

-Change the random integer variable at line 37 of getting_bio.py file.
+Change the random integer range at line 37 of getting_bio.py file.

     wait  =  random.randint(20,  40)